Most funders fail at this. Are you one of them?

 Step 5.
 Help everyone understand their role.
 Other than your priority champions, who else needs to be involved?
 Tackling a new issue might involve your team working together in new ways.
 For example, your director of charitable giving might be accountable for your top priority to dramatically speed up all grantmaking activities, but she needs to involve the grants manager, the finance team, the communications director, the receptionist, and so forth.

 Step 6.
 Review progress with your entire team.
 Ask priority champions to regularly share progress with everyone.
 Staff meetings are a great place to do this.
 Top implementation priorities should be the first agenda item at every meeting.
 Priority champions bring their lists and update everyone on progress.
 That holds them accountable, and lets your team troubleshoot and solve problems together.
 This should happen at least bi-weekly to start.
-Once your priorities are addressed, new top priorities will emerge.

 Step 7.
 Identify supporters and resisters.
 Strategy implementation involves change.
 Some on your team will enthusiastically embrace the change.
 Harness their enthusiasm and engage their leadership.
 Some will resist.
 Help them see how it’s in their self-interest to get on board.
 Sometimes your strongest resisters can become your staunchest allies.